ivanajanickova/DARTpaths-vis/README.md

 * where:
   * R-HSA-69239 is reactome pathway
   * "AHR" is the name of the pathway
-  * "Phase1CompoundFunctionalization" is upper pathway name
+  * "Phase1CompoundFunctionalization" is upper level pathway name
   * `$HOME/DARTpaths-vis/` is path to the root
   * you need to change root pathway in the bash script in case you run this on Windows machine